mattermost/mattermost-developer-documentation/site/content/contribute/server/system_console.md

 In order to add fields to the configuration, you need to modify `model/config.go` in the server by adding the desired field to one of the structs such as `ServiceSettings` and setting its default value in the corresponding `SetDefaults` method.

+Note that some of the configuration values are collected as telemetries.
+The telemetry definitions are defined in `services/telemetry` package.
+Once a configuration is added it should be added to telemetry package.
+If the configuration value is not going to be collected as a telemetry, `// telemetry: none` comment must be added to prevent [configtelemetry](https://github.com/mattermost/mattermost-govet#included-analyzers) check fail.

+Also we use struct tags to identify access level for configuration values.
+If the value requires a restriction please use this tag accordingly.

 ### Exposing settings in the System Console